lyind/multiflex/README.md

 Offset | Name | Description
 --- | --- | ---
+0   | Length | 32-bit integer, Number of compressed records in this descriptor
-0   | ID | Application defined numeric identifier (32-bit signed) of the stream.
+4   | ID | First application defined numeric track identifier (32-bit signed)
-4   | Encoding | Type of data and mode of compression used (see *encoding*) as 32-bit signed integer
+8   | Encoding | Type of data and mode of compression used (see *encoding*) for track 1 (32-bit signed)

 ## Chunk format